 As a part of the performance management process, each employee receives performance feedback and an evaluation based on their overall job performance, as well as a personal development plan for the future.
 Overall performance evaluation is one of the considerations in compensation decisions, and is in line with the principle of performance-based rewarding.

 Learning and development

 New learning solutions for line managers have been developed to support them in their people management and leadership roles.
 These include the annual executive development programme (LLP) and other global leadership development programmes for senior managers.

 Wärtsilä’s HR organisation has developed the Operational Excellence Academy learning framework and an Operational Excellence learning portal with supporting materials for all those staff members in the organisation involved in leading operational excellence.
 The aim of the OE Academy is not only to learn, but to establish operational excellence as an integrated part of the company culture and way of working, and to ensure continuous efficiency improvement.

 Learning on the job, self-learning, mentoring, coaching, job rotation, and assignments designed to encourage competence development and the transfer of competence and skills from experienced to younger employees, are integral parts of the development of learning and competence within the company.
 Employees are given formal classroom training at all organisational levels; from induction training for new employees, to training courses for the company's top executives.

-At Wärtsilä, equal opportunities and opportunities for personal growth are core principles.
-The company supports its employees in self-improvement and in finding their own path within the company.
-Recruiting and retaining the best talent enables Wärtsilä to be the valued business partner of its customers, and the employer of choice for current and future employees.
+At Wärtsilä, equal opportunities and opportunities for professional and personal growth are core principles.
+The company supports its employees in self-imposed learning and in finding their own career path within the company.
+Recruiting and retaining the best talent enables Wärtsilä to be a valued business partner to its customers, and the employer of choice for current and future employees.